Grand-Admiral/Number-To-Word-Converter/README.md

 - Class Library
 - CLI for interaction with Library.

-For the project to work run the it with the CLI as the primary project.
+For the project to work, run it with the CLI as the primary project.